 This comes with a price; and not just a monetary one.
 Trends change so quickly now that the last thing we want is to consider undergoing a full refurbishment only a couple years after the last ...

-All just you can have the matte finish instead of glossy
+All just so you can have the matte finish instead of glossy

 Here are some beautiful on-trend examples of built-in furniture today (depends when you're reading this post).